Applying Jefferson’s Letter-Writing Skills To Your Outbox

 When not to do this:

-● When your message is so short it seems insincere: “Hi Steve, how’s your indoor soccer league doing?
+● When your message is so short it seems insincere: “Hi Steve, how’s your indoor soccer league going?
 Can I have one of your kidneys?”

 Step 2: Pretend you don’t want to get involved.